SWOT Analysis of General Motors: Free Templates and In-Depth Insights 2023

 • Diversity and inclusion: Under Barra, GM has pushed to increase diversity and inclusion across the company.
 She formed an Inclusion Advisory Board to guide these efforts.

-• Vision and values: Barra led GM to redefine its core values around safety, quality, innovation, performance, teamwork, integrity, and diversity.
-This guides the workforce.
+• Vision and values: Barra led GM to redefine its core values, which guide the workforce: safety, quality, innovation, performance, teamwork, integrity, and diversity.

 • Decisiveness: While Barra prefers collaborative decisions, she will make bold decisions independently when required, such as exiting unprofitable markets.